Welcome to Institutional Equity & Access

-Institutional Equity & Access is a division at Stanford led by Senior Associate Vice Provost, Lauren Schoenthaler, and is comprised of five offices: Diversity & Access, Ombuds, the Office of Sexual Assault and Relationship Abuse Education and Response (SARA), the Sexual Harassment Policy Office (SHPO), and Title IX.
+Institutional Equity & Access is a division at Stanford led by Patrick Dunkley, Vice Provost for Institutional Equity, Access, and Community, and is comprised of three offices: Diversity & Access, Ombuds, the SHARE (Sexual Harassment/Assault Response and Education).
 Our offices are committed to ensuring that Stanford community members thrive in a just and safe environment, free of violence and harassment.
 Collectively, our offices serve the entire campus community by engaging in four primary activities: prevention – educating our campus community on sexual violence and all forms of harassment; inclusion – supporting affinity staff groups and leading trainings on diversity, inclusion, and bias; support – providing disability accommodations and helping community members who have experienced harassment or violence; and response – problem solving, investigating, and redressing allegations of harassment and violence.

 The Diversity and Access Office was created to advance Stanford’s commitment to equal opportunity and affirmative action.
 The Office is responsible for University wide compliance of the nondiscrimination policies and equal access for individuals with disabilities.
 We provide technical assistance, training and resources to foster a respectful and inclusive Stanford community.